devcode1981/File-Provider-Storage/doc/howto/registry.md

     auto_devops:
       enabled: false

-    hostname: gitlab.local
+    hostname: gdk.test

     registry:
       enabled: true
-      host: gitlab.local
+      host: gdk.test
       self_signed: true  # or false, see below for details (default is false)
       auth_enabled: true # or false, see below for details (default is true)
     ```

-    where `gitlab.local` points to your computer's local, non-loopback address.
+    where `gdk.test` points to your computer's local, non-loopback address.
 For more
     information, see [Obtaining a usable hostname](#obtaining-a-usable-hostname).

 1. Run `gdk reconfigure` to update the configuration and generate certificate files